Following the last two years of success, Blooming Milford presents…

 Fee for each class entered = 50p, children’s categories are free.

-New additional classes for baking and preserves!
+New additional classes for handicrafts in 2026!

-GET SOWING AND GROWING READY FOR SEPTEMBER 2025!
+GET SOWING AND GROWING READY FOR SEPTEMBER 2026!

-Schedule of classes
+Schedule of classes for 2026

 - Onions, red or white – 2 matching, roots washed and neck of 7.5cm left on.